chaochungkuo/BPM/README.md

-# BPM - Genomic Project Manager
+# BPM - Bioinformatics Project Manager

 A flexible, template-driven CLI tool for managing genomic projects.
 BPM helps you organize and manage your genomic analysis workflows with a consistent project structure and template-based approach.